covia-ai/covia/docs/white-paper.md

 ### Data Lattice File System (DLFS)

-The Data Lattice file system is a powerful decentralised storage system using Lattice Technology - "Dropbox meets IPFS meets Bittorrent"
+The Data Lattice File System is a powerful decentralised data storage system using Lattice Technology - "Dropbox meets IPFS meets BitTorrent".

 #### DLFS Browser

-DLFS Browser is a GUI tools for exploring and managing filesystems on DLFS (local or remote).
-In addition to standard file management capabilities, the Browser incorporates an embedded driver and tools to interact directly with the Covia protocol, e.g. publishing a DLFS file as a data asset on a venue.
+DLFS Browser is a GUI tool for exploring and managing filesystems on DLFS (local or remote).

+In addition to standard file management capabilities, the Browser incorporates an embedded driver and tools to interact directly with the Covia protocol, e.g. publishing a DLFS file as a data asset on a venue or executing an operation with a given file as input.

 #### DLFS Node

 The DLFS Node is a back-end storage node for DLFS.
 This node runs on a server (typically internet connected) and replicates subsets of the DLFS lattice with its peers.

-The DLFS Node also serves as a Covia agent, and can be configured to make DLFS based assets accessible to protocol users as a venue with customisable access control rules.
+The DLFS Node also serves as a Covia agent and can be configured to make DLFS based assets accessible to protocol users as a venue with customisable access control rules.

 ### Decentralised Vector Database

 Lattice Technology offers the intriguing possibility of a truly decentralised vector database, allowing the distributed storage, search and retrieval of vector data.
 Such vector databases are likely to become increasingly important with the demand for AI systems to use data based on vector embeddings.

-This solution is based on combining several important technologies
+This solution is based on combining several important technologies:
 - Lattice Technology for replication and validation
 - Kademlia-style P2P routing
 - Locality-sensitive hashing (LSH)
+- Vector similarity search

 Decentralised vector database options can also be used directly with the Covia protocol, because database nodes are themselves Covia agents!
 So a vector similarity search can easily be included in a Covia based orchestration as part a larger AI process pipeline.